Prunus ursina: Cultivation

+Toxicity

+The fruit may be toxic if consumed excessively.
+Prunus plants contain amygdalin and prunasin, which break down in water to produce hydrogen cyanide.
+This is a colorless, extremely poisonous chemical that gives almonds their characteristic flavour.
+These substances are found mainly in the leaves and seed and can be detected by the bitter taste.
+It is usually present in too small a quantity to do any harm, but any very bitter seed or fruit should not be eaten.

 Uses

-The fuit can be used to obtain a dark grey to green dye and a green dye can be obtained from the leaves.
+The fruit can be used to obtain a dark grey to green dye and a green dye can be obtained from the leaves.

-Plants in the Prunus species contain amygdalin and prunasin, substances which break down in water to produce hydrogen cyanide.
-Hydrogen cyanide is a colorless, extremely poisonous chemical that gives almonds their characteristic flavour.
-These substances are found mainly in the leaves and seed and can be detected by the bitter taste.
-It is usually present in too small a quantity to do any harm but any very bitter seed or fruit should not be eaten.

 Consumption of small quantities of hydrogen cyanide stimulates respiration and improves digestion.
 Excessive consumption of the toxin can cause respiratory failure and death.